CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Container-Environment.md

 <!-- vale off -->
 - Identify and locate pods, deployment, replica-set and services deployed within the network using IP, name, label, and so forth.
-- Track network connectivity of all pods of a service, deployment and replica set.
+- Track network connectivity of all pods of a service, deployment, and replica set.
 - Locate what pods have been deployed adjacent to a top of rack (ToR) switch.
 - Check the impact on a pod, services, replica set or deployment by a specific ToR switch.
 <!-- vale on -->